TriplyDB/Documentation/docs/triplydb-js/index.md

 console.log(await dataset.getInfo())
 ```

-## Dataset.getPrefixes()
+#### Dataset.getPrefixes()

 Returns the prefixes that are defined for this dataset.

-This contains prefix declarations that are generic and configured for this TriplyDB catalog, and prefix declarations that are defined for this specific dataset.
+This contains prefix declarations that are generic and configured for this TriplyDB instance, and prefix declarations that are defined for this specific dataset.

 The following snippet prints the prefix declarations that hold for the animals dataset:

 <!--
-#### Examples
+##### Examples

 TODO